TypeScript Introduction

 Overview of TypeScript

-One of the key concepts of TypeScript is static typing.
+TypeScript is a programming language that extends JavaScript.
+It adds extra functionalities not available in JavaScript, making it a useful tool for building large-scale applications.
+One of the key features of TypeScript is static typing.
 Unlike JavaScript, where variables can have any type, TypeScript allows developers to specify the type of variables, function parameters, and return values.
 This helps catch errors during the development phase and improves code quality.

 Another important feature of TypeScript is its support for object-oriented programming.
 It introduces classes, interfaces, and modules, making it easier to organize and structure code.